Cordless Chainsaw Buyer's Guide

 Look for a rechargeable chainsaw with an automatic bar oiler, which will constantly apply oil to the bar.
-Without one, you need to be vigilant about stopping to oil the bar, slowing you down.
+Without one, you need to be vigilant about stopping to oil the bar, which will slow you down.

 Tool-less Chain Tensioning

-Some models of battery-powered chainsaws feature tool-less chain tensioning, which allows you to tighten the chain without having to dig out a screwdriver or multi-tool.
+Some battery-powered chainsaws feature tool-less chain tensioning, which allows you to tighten the chain without having to dig out a screwdriver or multi-tool.